schmikolai/rewrite-gpt/README.md

 A Visual Studio Code extension that rewrites selected text using the OpenAI API.

+Designed to rapidly revise text using a pre-configured prompt with a single keystroke.

 ## Configuration

 ### Setup OpenAI API Key